-Once you have had fun exploring all of the trains and activities of the museum then make sure you head over to the new Sciencentre, which opened to the public in April 2019 and can be found just off to the right as you first enter the museum’s main warehouse.
+Once you have had fun exploring all of the trains and activities of the Workshops Rail Museum then make sure you head over to the new Sciencentre, which opened to the public in April 2019 and can be found just off to the right as you first enter the museum’s main warehouse.
 Here, visitors can work their way through over 20 interactive exhibits that enable them to explore their curiosity and challenge themselves as they delve into the science behind train travel.

 Children and adults can find the answers to a myriad of questions such as how far can an electrical spark jump, how does heat make water flow, which wheel design will stay on the track and why and how can you build a stable arch without nails or glue?
 It is also worth checking out the locomotive that resides at the centre of the exhibition too.
 Built in 1865, it is the oldest working steam locomotive in Australia and it still gets driven out of the huge custom-made doorway in front of it for certain occasions throughout the year.